Historical Markers & Monuments

 Chaplain's Chapel United Methodist Church on Chaplain's Chapel Road east of Bridgeville.

-This marker was located on Route 404 east of Bridgeville near the entrance to the shopping center where the Food Lion is located.
-The marker is no longer adjacent to the road due to widening of Route 404 in that area.
-This historic marker was damaged by new road construction and a replacement marker has since disappeared.
+This marker is located on Route 404 east of Bridgeville near the entrance to the shopping center where the Food Lion Grocery Store is located.
+The marker is located on the northwest side of the intersection with Route 404.